gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

 ## Constant Folding

-The following code uses estraverse to implement the AST tree transformation [Constant Folding](https://en.wikipedia.org/wiki/Constant_folding). **Constant folding** is the process of recognizing and evaluating constant expressions at compile time rather than computing them at runtime.
+The following code uses estraverse to implement a simplified version of the AST tree transformation knwon as [Constant Folding](https://en.wikipedia.org/wiki/Constant_folding). **Constant folding** is the process of recognizing and evaluating constant expressions at compile time rather than computing them at runtime.

 ```js
 const fs = require("fs");